adrianparilli/virtnbdbackup-docker/README.md

 Where `/mnt/restored` is an example folder in your system, where virtnbdrestore will rebuild virtual disk(s) based on existing backups, with its internal block device name, such as 'sda', 'vda', 'hdc', etc.

 ### Persistent container:
-In above examples, the container will be removed as soon the invoked command has been executed.
+In the above examples, the container will be removed as soon the invoked command has been executed.
 This is the optimal behaviour when you intend to automatize operations (such as incremental backups.)

 In addition, you can set a persistent container with all necessary bind mounts with: